TheMaverickProgrammer/dart_yes_parser/README.md

 determine how to process them.

 ### Attributes
-Attributes are elements that ==embed themselves in the next standard element==.
+Attributes are elements that embed themselves in the next standard element.
 In otherwords, they can be stacked.
 Attributes provide meta-behavior which\
 you can optionally support in your own elements.